Manuscript Format and Common Writing Errors

 Basic rules for formatting manuscripts and how to avoid the most common mistakes.

 Why worry about providing a professional manuscript?
-Competition is one reason, and wanting to be published is another.
-There are enough people submitting novels that provide both an interesting story and a professional manuscript that there's not much incentive for publishers to look to writers who haven't yet worked hard enough to provide both components.
+Competition and wanting to be published.
+Enough people submit novels that provide both an interesting story and a professional manuscript that there's little incentive for publishers to look to writers who haven't yet worked hard enough to provide both components.
 Seeing small errors in early pages of a manuscript makes it easy to put down the manuscript and see if the next one in the stack is ready for prime time.
 The most basic homework includes knowing fundamental formatting and avoiding the most frequent wordsmithing errors.
-In other words, if you were learning writing from a book ordered from easy to hard, grammar and spelling would be in chapter one, while plot, character, and setting would be somewhere later on in the book.
+In other words, if you were learning writing from a book with sections ordered from easy to hard, grammar and spelling would be in chapter one, while plot, character, and setting would be somewhere later on in the book.
 Don't give an editor the first impression that you're still working on the chapter-one fundamentals.

 Generally, a manuscript page resembles a typeset book page in several ways.
 There is equal spacing (double-spacing in manuscript) between every line and the next.
 (The exception is a scene break, shown as a centered # in manuscript, and shown many ways, including a blank line, in typeset material.)
 Each new paragraph is indented typically one tab setting or five blanks.

 Use a fixed-pitch font like Courier, not a variable-pitch font like Arial or Times Roman.
 It should be 12-point (which works out to 10-pitch).
 Point is the height of the characters; pitch is the horizontal spacing.
 This requirement is evolving in the era of word processors, but for the moment it still works and no editor will complain.

 Do not right-justify the margins; leave the manuscript ragged right.